Samcart vs Shopify: The Complete Side-by-Side Comparison (2023)

 Not to mention, the pricing area has three input options: price, name your price and suggested pricing.
 You might find that confusing as the purpose for defining these three options is not immediately clear.

-Shopify is also easy to use and as expected, it is very detailed as you will be setting up a whole store.
+Shopify is also easy to use for those who want to sell online, and as expected, it is very detailed as you will be setting up a whole store.
 You can customize a whole lot of things to make your store represent your brand better.
 The only downside with the customization part is that I had to look around and move from tab to tab before I finally found the customization tab.

 Just by looking, you wouldn’t know it is under sales channels.